howird/typst_notes/humanoid_control/amp.typ

 Based on the paper's Results, Discussion, and Limitations sections, the authors designed experiments to answer the following key questions:

+#question[
-=== Can AMP learn to perform complex tasks by composing skills from large, unstructured datasets?
+  Can AMP learn to perform complex tasks by composing skills from large, unstructured datasets?

-- *Experimental Design*:
+][
-  - Policies were trained for a variety of high-level tasks, including `Target Heading`, `Target Location`, `Dribble`, `Strike`, and traversing obstacle courses.
-  - The motion prior for these tasks was trained on large, unannotated datasets containing multiple disparate skills, such as a "Locomotion" dataset with 434 seconds of walking, jogging, and running clips, or a "Walk + Punch" dataset.
-  - To isolate the effect of the diverse dataset, a `Target Heading` task was trained with three different motion priors: one with the full "Locomotion" dataset, one with only "Walk" clips, and one with only "Run" clips.
+  Policies were trained for a variety of high-level tasks, including `Target Heading`, `Target Location`, `Dribble`, `Strike`, and traversing obstacle courses.
+The motion prior for these tasks was trained on large, unannotated datasets containing multiple disparate skills, such as a "Locomotion" dataset with 434 seconds of walking, jogging, and running clips, or a "Walk + Punch" dataset.
+To isolate the effect of the diverse dataset, a `Target Heading` task was trained with three different motion priors: one with the full "Locomotion" dataset, one with only "Walk" clips, and one with only "Run" clips.

-- *Results & Metrics*:
+][
-  - *Metrics*: The primary metric was *Normalized Task Return*, which measures how successfully the agent completes the task objective (e.g., matching a target speed, reaching a location).
+  *Metrics*: The primary metric was *Normalized Task Return*, which measures how successfully the agent completes the task objective (e.g., matching a target speed, reaching a location).
 Qualitative visual assessment was also used.

-  - *Results*:
-    - Policies successfully solved complex tasks by automatically composing skills.
+  *Results*: Policies successfully solved complex tasks by automatically composing skills.
 For instance, in the `Strike` task, the character learned to walk to a target and then transition to a punch, even though no single clip in the dataset demonstrated this sequence.
 In the `Obstacles` task, the character would run, leap over gaps, and roll under barriers as needed.
-    - In the `Target Heading` comparison, the policy trained on the diverse "Locomotion" dataset automatically switched between walking, jogging, and running gaits to match different target speeds.
+In the `Target Heading` comparison, the policy trained on the diverse "Locomotion" dataset automatically switched between walking, jogging, and running gaits to match different target speeds.
 In contrast, the policy trained on only "Walk" data could not achieve high speeds, and the "Run"-only policy could not match slow speeds.

-- *Significance*: The results show that AMP can successfully leverage large, unannotated motion libraries.
+  The results show that AMP can successfully leverage large, unannotated motion libraries.
 It automatically learns to sequence and blend skills in service of a high-level goal, removing the need for explicit motion planning or clip selection that limited prior work.

-- *Limitations*:
+][
-  - The framework is susceptible to *mode collapse*, a common issue in GANs, where the policy may learn to imitate only a small subset of the motions available in a large dataset, ignoring other potentially more optimal behaviors.
-  - The experiments primarily demonstrate *temporal composition* (skills performed in sequence).
+  The framework is susceptible to *mode collapse*, a common issue in GANs, where the policy may learn to imitate only a small subset of the motions available in a large dataset, ignoring other potentially more optimal behaviors.
+The experiments primarily demonstrate *temporal composition* (skills performed in sequence).
 The paper notes that improving *spatial composition* (performing multiple skills simultaneously, like waving while walking) is an area for future work.
+]

+#question[
-=== How does AMP compare to alternative motion prior methods, specifically latent space models?
+  How does AMP compare to alternative motion prior methods, specifically latent space models?

-- *Experimental Design*:
+][
-  - AMP was compared against two baselines on several tasks (`Target Location`, `Dribble`, `Strike`, `Obstacles`):
+  AMP was compared against two baselines on several tasks (`Target Location`, `Dribble`, `Strike`, `Obstacles`):
   1. A *Latent Space Model*: An alternative approach where a low-level controller is pre-trained to imitate motions from the dataset, and a high-level controller learns to command it using a learned latent representation.
   2. A *"No Data"* model: A policy trained from scratch with only the task reward, without any motion data.

-- *Results & Metrics*:
+][
-  - *Metrics*: *Task Return* (plotted in learning curves) and qualitative visual assessment of motion fidelity.
+  *Metrics*: *Task Return* (plotted in learning curves) and qualitative visual assessment of motion fidelity.

-  - *Results*:
-    - Qualitatively, AMP produced higher fidelity motions with fewer artifacts than the latent space model.
+  *Results*: Qualitatively, AMP produced higher fidelity motions with fewer artifacts than the latent space model.
 The latent space model was prone to generating unnatural behaviors when its high-level controller produced commands outside the distribution seen during pre-training.
-    - Quantitatively, AMP achieved comparable or superior final task returns compared to the latent space model.
+Quantitatively, AMP achieved comparable or superior final task returns compared to the latent space model.
 While the latent space model learned faster on the downstream task (due to pre-training), its pre-training phase was highly sample-intensive, whereas AMP trains the policy and prior jointly.
 Both methods produced far more natural motions than the "No Data" baseline.

-- *Significance*: AMP's direct enforcement of style through the reward function is more effective at preventing unnatural motions than the indirect constraint of a latent space.
+  AMP's direct enforcement of style through the reward function is more effective at preventing unnatural motions than the indirect constraint of a latent space.
 It also provides a more unified training framework without a separate pre-training stage.
+][

-- *Limitations*: The structured exploration provided by the pre-trained latent space allows the policy to solve downstream tasks more quickly initially.
+  The structured exploration provided by the pre-trained latent space allows the policy to solve downstream tasks more quickly initially.
+]

+#question[
-=== How does AMP perform on single-skill imitation compared to specialized motion-tracking methods?
+  How does AMP perform on single-skill imitation compared to specialized motion-tracking methods?

-- *Experimental Design*:
+][
-  - AMP was evaluated on a *single-clip imitation task*, where the policy is trained to maximize only the style reward ($r^S$) from a single reference motion, with no task reward.
-  - Its performance was directly compared to a state-of-the-art *motion tracking* approach (Peng et al. 2018a), which uses a manually designed reward function and requires a phase variable to synchronize the policy with the reference motion.
+  AMP was evaluated on a *single-clip imitation task*, where the policy is trained to maximize only the style reward ($r^S$) from a single reference motion, with no task reward.
+Its performance was directly compared to a state-of-the-art *motion tracking* approach (Peng et al. 2018a), which uses a manually designed reward function and requires a phase variable to synchronize the policy with the reference motion.

-- *Results & Metrics*:
+][
-  - *Metric*: *Average Pose Error* (in meters), calculated between the character's motion and the reference motion.
+  *Metric*: *Average Pose Error* (in meters), calculated between the character's motion and the reference motion.
 To ensure a fair comparison, Dynamic Time Warping (DTW) was used to align the two motions before calculating the error, which accounts for AMP not being synchronized.

-  - *Results*: AMP was able to closely imitate a wide variety of dynamic and acrobatic skills, achieving pose errors comparable to the specialized motion tracking method (Table 3).
+  *Results*: AMP was able to
+  closely imitate a wide variety of dynamic and acrobatic skills, achieving pose errors comparable to the specialized motion tracking method (Table 3).
 While the tracking method was often slightly better, AMP produced results of similar quality without manual reward engineering or phase synchronization.

-- *Significance*: The results demonstrate that adversarial imitation, when properly configured, can achieve a level of motion fidelity on par with tracking-based techniques, while offering greater flexibility and removing the need for manual reward design.
+  The results demonstrate that adversarial imitation, when properly configured, can achieve a level of motion fidelity on par with tracking-based techniques, while offering greater flexibility and removing the need for manual reward design.

-- *Limitations*:
+][
-  - The tracking-based method generally learns faster and achieves lower error due to the strong guidance from the synchronized reference poses.
-  - For some motions, AMP is more prone to converging to local optima (e.g., shuffling instead of flipping) because it lacks this explicit synchronization.
+  The tracking-based method generally learns faster and achieves lower error due to the strong guidance from the synchronized reference poses.
+For some motions, AMP is more prone to converging to local optima (e.g., shuffling instead of flipping) because it lacks this explicit synchronization.
+]

+#question[
-=== Which of AMP's design components are most critical for its performance and stability?
+  Which of AMP's design components are most critical for its performance and stability?

-- *Experimental Design*:
+][
-  - An *ablation study* was conducted on the single-clip imitation task.
-  - The full AMP model was compared against two modified versions:
+  An *ablation study* was conducted on the single-clip imitation task.
+The full AMP model was compared against two modified versions:
   1. `AMP - No GP`: The model without the gradient penalty on the discriminator.
   2. `AMP - No Vel`: The model without joint and root velocity features in the discriminator's input.

-- *Results & Metrics*:
+][
-  - *Metric*: *Pose Error* (plotted in learning curves) and qualitative assessment of stability and motion artifacts.
+  *Metric*: *Pose Error* (plotted in learning curves) and qualitative assessment of stability and motion artifacts.

-  - *Results*:
-    - The *Gradient Penalty (GP)* was found to be the most vital component.
-Without it, training was highly unstable, with large performance fluctuations and noticeable artifacts in the final motion.
-    - *Velocity features* were also crucial for certain dynamic motions.
+  *Results*: The *Gradient Penalty (GP)* was found to be the most vital component.
+Without it, training was highly unstable, with large performance fluctuations and noticeable artifacts in the final motion. *Velocity features* were also crucial for certain dynamic motions.
 For example, when imitating a "Roll," the `No Vel` model tended to converge to a static pose on the ground instead of completing the rolling motion.
+][

-- *Significance*: This analysis validates that the specific stabilization techniques chosen (gradient penalty and rich kinematic features) are essential for overcoming the common pitfalls of adversarial imitation learning and are directly responsible for the high-quality results.
+  This analysis validates that the specific stabilization techniques chosen (gradient penalty and rich kinematic features) are essential for overcoming the common pitfalls of adversarial imitation learning and are directly responsible for the high-quality results.
+]